gomorpheus/morpheus-docs/integration_guides/Clouds/esxi.rst

 ESXi
 -----

-The ESXi Cloud type enables managing and provisioing to ESXi hosts, even without the ESXi API enabled.
+The ESXi Cloud type enables managing and provisioning to ESXi hosts, even without the ESXi API enabled.

 ..
 IMPORTANT:: The VMware ESXi integration is for adding a single ESXi / vSphere Hypervisor host.
 If you have vCenter please use the VMWare vCenter cloud type for full vSphere integraiton features.